 Supplementary Training Grants for Research Training

-The American Epilepsy Society will offer travel awards of $2,000-$4,000 for a limited number of awardees of AES early career funding programs.
-These travel awards are intended to supplement an AES or AES/partner early career research grant to enable a promising early career researcher to take advantage of additional training opportunities available outside of his/her institution, such as training workshops in research methodology or high-quality research conferences.
+The American Epilepsy Society will offer supplementary training grants up to $4,000 for a limited number of awardees of AES early career funding programs.
+These awards are intended to supplement an AES or AES/partner early career research grant to enable a promising early career researcher to take advantage of additional training opportunities available outside of his/her institution, such as training workshops in research methodology or high-quality research conferences.

-This award is not intended to support travel to the annual American Epilepsy Society meeting.
-For AES Annual Meeting-specific travel awards, please see our Abstract Awards page and the AES Fellows Program.
-Our early career research grant awardees are already provided with complimentary registration and $1,000 to cover the costs of attending the meeting.
+This award is not intended to support travel to the American Epilepsy Society meeting.
+For event-specific travel awards, please see our Abstract Awards page and the AES Fellows Program.
+Our early career research grant awardees receive complimentary registration, and some programs receive funds to cover the costs of attending the event.

 - American Academy of Neurology